How do you build a high performing team?

 Authentic Connection

-The third behavior high performing teams do differently is that they build authentic connections.
+The fourth behavior high performing teams do differently is that they build authentic connections.
 They work toward a collective understanding that goes beyond knowing each other’s roles and responsibilities, and even beyond knowing each other’s strengths and weaknesses.
 Instead, successful teams build connection with each other around non-work topics as well.
 Researcher Jessica Methot calls these connections “multiplex ties” after the multitude of contexts built between different people.

 Building multiplex ties means you build commonalities with teammates about multiple facets of their lives.
 And Methot’s research suggests that the result is higher performance, longer tenure, greater social support, and a host of other benefits.
 In addition, her research suggests that building authentic connections isn’t about elaborate team-building rituals, instead, it’s about small talk.
 Those unstructured moments before and after meetings, or the evening after conferences or company events, those are the moments when people self-disclose the multiple facets of their lives and, in doing so, build multiplex ties.